DanielOrourke02/Password-Generator/README.md

 > You need G++ Installed to compile this tool.
 Or dowmload the pre compiled exe from the latest release

- - clone the repository `git clone https://github.com/DanielJones02/Password-Generator` or download the compiled exe
+ - clone the repository `git clone https://github.com/DanielJones02/Password-Generator` or download the compiled exe (GUI or Terminal)

+ - Now run compile.bat to compile the console version

+ - OR

- - Build the project in visual studio (release, x86)
+ - Open /ui and open the project in visual studio then build the exe (Release, x86)

 # TODO: